Fredrik-C/RayWhisper2/DISTRIBUTION_README.txt

    raywhisper.exe run

    You should see:
-   "Listening for key hold: ctrl+shift+space"
+   "Listening for Caps Lock toggle"
-   "Hold keys to record, release to transcribe"
+   "Enable Caps Lock to record, disable to transcribe"

 3. USE VOICE-TO-TEXT

-   a) Hold down: Ctrl + Shift + Space
+   a) Enable Caps Lock (the LED will turn on)
-   b) Speak clearly while holding the keys
+   b) Speak clearly while Caps Lock is enabled
-   c) Release the keys when done speaking
+   c) Disable Caps Lock when done speaking (the LED will turn off)
    d) Wait a moment - the transcribed text will be typed automatically
       into whatever application has focus

+   Tip: The Caps Lock LED provides visual feedback - when it's on, you're
+        recording!

 ================================================================================
 CONFIGURATION